 The data also helps with capacity planning in the network.
 Finally, an inspection of network flow can be used to determine how much network bandwidth an application requires.
-On the one hand this helps to assess the impact of certain applications on the network.
-For example, peaks can be quickly identified and connection bottlenecks in the network optimised.
+On the one hand, this helps to assess the impact of certain applications on the network.
+For example, peaks can be quickly identified and connection bottlenecks in the network optimized.

 How network flow works

 A flow packet contains various types of meta-information, such as the IP address of the sender and the receiver, the source and destination ports, Layer 3 protocol types, the classification of the service, and the router or switch interface.
 The protocol groups all packets with the same contents into a flow and then summarizes the packets and bytes together at the end.